Warrantless Searches In Charleston

 7.)
 Inventory Searches: When police seize property in Charleston such as vehicles or even luggage, police may conduct warrantless searches of that property in order to inventory its contents.

-Contact Charleston Criminal Defense Lawyer
+Contact a Charleston Criminal Lawyer

-If you have been arrested in Charleston, call Charleston criminal defense attorney John W. Molony now to request a free consultation regarding your case and your legal options.
+If you have been arrested in Charleston, call Charleston criminal lawyer John W. Molony now to request a free consultation regarding your case and your legal options.
 When you retain John W. Molony Law Firm, LLC, expect to have an attorney who is ready fight for you, an attorney who answers your phone calls and devotes the time and personal attention necessary to your case.
 Conveniently located on James Island, John W. Molony Law Firm, LLC defends Charleston clients dealing with search and seizure issues and all criminal charges.